manifest-cyber/manifest-github-action/README.md

 The relationship of the software to your organization (e.g. first- vs third-party).
 In most cases, this will be `first`.
 Accepted values: `first`, `third`.
 Default: `first`.

+### `source`
+**Optional**
+`{STRING}`

+The source of the uploaded SBOM.
+This will be visible to you in the Manifest app and is intended for tracking/analytics purposes.
+We generally recommend not to change this, but you do you :)
+Accepts any string.
+Default: `github-action`.

 ## Example Usage
 The below example shows how you might a) generate an SBOM via CycloneDX, and b) transmit the SBOM directly to your Manifest account.